The January Railway 200 Fridays post is now live! Read it here.

 This will be part of a national campaign highlighting rail’s remarkable past, its essential role today, and its ever-growing importance to a sustainable future.
 Everyone can get involved and you can find out more at railway200.co.uk

 Throughout its history, the railway has been intrinsically linked to Britain’s maritime and inland waterways sector.
 Trains and vessels worked together in an interlinked fashion to transport goods and people, with their synergy evident to this day in modern container ports.
-Rail companies often had a waterborne arm to extend their reach from a tourism perspective and, trains were used to transport vessels from their build site to their service location.
+Rail companies often had a waterborne arm to extend their reach from a tourism perspective and trains were used to transport vessels from their build site to their service location.
+The links between rail and maritime heritage remain present, with joint actions and activities by different organizations in the sectors.

 Image Passing Falling Sands Viaduct by Boat or Train by Jan Warsop

-If you have any stories or images to share regarding a specific vessel’s connection to rail, or wider amphibious networks where trains and vessels cooperated, do let us know at info@nationalhistoricships.org.uk and send any information you have.
+We’ll look to cover many aspects of this connection.
+Do you have any stories to tell us that combine Rail and Maritime Heritage?
+Reach out at info@nationalhistoricships.org.uk!
 This also applies to current connections, such as skills exchanges or related projects, including days out or discounted tickets for rail passengers.

 Railway 200 logo